123xan456/Audio-Transcriber/README.md

 3) Segments are then transcribed using [whisper](https://github.com/openai/whisper).
 Results are then displayed on the webpage in the form of a dialogue

-4) [TextRank](https://github.com/davidadamojr/TextRank) is used to output a 100-word summary of the entire audio clip using the transcribed text.
+4) [TextRank](https://github.com/davidadamojr/TextRank) is used to output a 100-word summary of the audio clip using the transcribed text.
+Longer clips are summarised every 10 minutes